 | ||1.
 The non-mandatory character of the Principles

-The rules laid down in the Principles are in general of a non-mandatory character, i.e. the parties may in each individual case either simply exclude their application in whole or in part or modify their content so as to adapt them to the specific needs of the kind of transaction involved (see the Model Clause in the footnote to the second paragraph of the Preamble).
+The rules laid down in the Principles are in general of a non-mandatory character, i.e. the parties may in each individual case either simply exclude their application in whole or in part or modify their content so as to adapt them to the specific needs of the kind of transaction involved (see the Model Clauses referred to in the footnote to the second paragraph of the Preamble).

 2. Exclusion or modification may be express or implied

 The exclusion or modification of the Principles by the parties may be either express or implied.
 There is an implied exclusion or modification when the parties expressly agree on contract terms which are inconsistent with provisions of the Principles and it is in this context irrelevant whether the terms in question have been negotiated individually or form part of standard terms incorporated by the parties in their contract.

 If the parties expressly agree to the application of some only of the Chapters of the Principles (e.g. “As far as the performance and non-performance of this contract is concerned, the UNIDROIT Principles shall apply”), it is presumed that the Chapters concerned will be applied together with the general provisions of Chapter 1.